Sewoon Plaza

 Even before the shanty towns were demolished, a small community of electronics workshops had grown organically in the surrounding area.
 With the opening of Seun Sangga, it naturally became a focal point for an expanding electronics market.
 So much so that it became known as Sewoon Electronics Arcade.
 Throughout the 70s, it was the electronics shopping mecca.

-In the original vision, the entirety of Sewoon Plaza would become a shopping mecca, a site selling a variety of goods.
-Ultimately, that’s not what happened.
-Myeongdong started to gain popularity as a shopping district in the 70s and eclipsed Sewoon Plaza by the 80s.
+In the original vision, the entirety of Sewoon Plaza was to become a shopping mecca selling a variety of goods.
+That vision failed to materialize.
+Myeongdong started to gain popularity as a shopping district in the 70s and had eclipsed Sewoon Plaza by the 80s.
 Another electronics market began to form near Yongsan station, and by 1987, Yongsan Electronics Market had become the number one place to go for electronics.
 It was much larger than Sewoon, covering an area comprised of several buildings.

-As a result, the Sewoon Plaza entered into decline even before it had reached its full potential.
-The decks on the buildings became known for vendors selling black market items from the US military bases and illicit materials, pornography, and banned music LPs, in particular.
-By 1979, there was already talk of redeveloping the site.
+Consequently, Sewoon Plaza began to decline even before it had reached its full potential.
+The decks on the buildings became a haven for vendors selling black market items from the US military bases along with other illicit materials, pornography and banned music LPs in particular.
+By 1979, there was already talk of redevelopment.

 Redevelopment

-The first serious plans to demolish Sewoon Plaza were developed in the late 90s, but the 1998 economic crisis put an end to that.
+The first serious plans to demolish Sewoon Plaza were developed in the late 90s, but were stylimed by the 1998 economic crisis.
 There was subsequently very little movement until Oh Se Hoon became Seoul Mayor.
-During his first term, plans were drawn up to demolish all of the buildings of Sewoon Plaza and replace them with a green space lined with high-rise apartment and office buildings.
-This resulted in the demolition of Hyundai Sangga in 2008, but the project was scrapped due to the Global Financial Crisis.
+During his first term, he initiated plans to demolish all of the buildings of Sewoon Plaza and replace them with a green space bordered by high-rise apartment and office buildings.
+This resulted in the demolition of Hyundai Sangga in 2008 before the project was ultimately scrapped, primarily due to the Global Financial Crisis.

-Park Won Soon committed suicide in 2020 in the wake of legal troubles, and Oh Se Hoon regained the mayoral office in a 2021 by-election, then reelected to a full term in the regular 2022 election.
-It wasn’t long before he announced a new Sewoon Plaza redevelopment project quite similar to the one he’d pushed in his first term: the Sewoon buildings will be demolished and replaced with a green space surrounded by high-rise apartment and office buildings, potentially 50 stories high.
+Park Won Soon committed suicide in 2020 in the wake of legal troubles.
+Oh Se Hoon regained the mayoral office in a 2021 by-election, and then was reelected to a full term in the regular 2022 election.
+It wasn’t long before he announced a new Sewoon Plaza redevelopment project quite similar to the one he’d pushed in his first term: the Sewoon buildings were to be demolished and replaced with a green space surrounded by high-rise apartment and office buildings potentially 50 stories high.

 Additional Resources

-- Euljiro: A Hub of Innovation Under Threat of Destruction - a video on the Korea Exposé YouTube channel.
-It’s from 2019 and is heavily biased on the side of oppoisiton to redevelopment of Sewoon Plaza and the broader Cheonggye/Euljiro area, but it’s still a source of useful information.
+- Euljiro: A Hub of Innovation Under Threat of Destruction - a 2019 video on the Korea Exposé YouTube channel.
+It’s heavily biased on the side of oppoisiton to the redevelopment of Sewoon Plaza and the broader Cheonggye/Euljiro area, but it’s still a source of useful information.

 - Seun Sangga on Namu Wiki - a Korean wiki page.
-Even if you don’t speak Korean, you’ll are some interesting pictures there.
+Even if you don’t speak Korean, you’ll find some interesting pictures there.